JuanTorchia/MultiChatJava/readme.md

 3. Users communicate to another Users

     * users can send direct messages to other users
+    * users can send group messages (the groups messages work with a #)
     * users can broadcast messages